WinVector/Examples/dplyr/dplyrQuiz.md

 Please keep in mind while "you never want errors" you do sometimes want exceptions (which are unfortunately called "`Error:`" in `R`).
 Exceptions are an important way of stopping off-track computation and preventing later incorrect results.
 Exceptions can often be the desired outcome of a malformed calculation.

+Not all of the questions are "trick", some of them are just convenient ways to remember different `dplyr` conventions.

 Local data.frames
 =================